kappnav/apis/test/test-kam/README.md

 ### Run the test via Action Developer Tool (actdev):

 Start the actdev tool.
-Once the openapi/ui is filly intailized, drive the 'kindactionmapping' GET API: "GET ​/kindactionmapping​/{resource-kind} Computes config maps of a Kubernetes resource." with the following inputs:
+Once the openapi/ui is fully initialized, drive the 'kindactionmapping' GET API: "GET ​/kindactionmapping​/{resource-kind} Computes config maps of a Kubernetes resource." with the following inputs:

 resouce-kind: Deployment